ZacharyATanenbaum/service_framework/README.md

 #### Main Mode Flag
 This flag is used to start the service in "main\_mode".
-This mode __DOES NOT__ allow the use of inbound connections or states at all.
+This mode __DOES NOT__ allow the use of inbound connections at all.
-It simply runs the provided main function in the service and all the connections/statess corresponding with the provided models.
+It simply runs the provided main function in the service and all the connections corresponding with the provided models.
 The main function must have a predefined signature seen below.

 ```